goharbor/harbor/docs/installation_guide.md

 #### Configuring storage backend (optional)

 By default, Harbor stores images on your local filesystem.
-In a production environment, you may consider using other storage backend instead of the local filesystem, like S3, Openstack Swift, Ceph, etc.
+In a production environment, you may consider using other storage backend instead of the local filesystem, like S3, OpenStack Swift, Ceph, etc.
 What you need to update is the section of `storage` in the file `common/templates/registry/config.yml`.
 For example, if you use Openstack Swift as your storage backend, the section may look like this: